January 2015–December 2016

-CCRC and the Chicago Civic Consulting Alliance are engaged in an action research and capacity-building project with City Colleges of Chicago (CCC).
+CCRC and the Chicago Civic Consulting Alliance engaged in an action research and capacity-building project with City Colleges of Chicago (CCC).
 Recently, CCC has undertaken a major "reinvention" initiative to dramatically increase completion and transfer rates, a central component of which is a "guided pathways" curricular model for the system's more than 115,000 students.
-With this initiative, CCC places itself in the forefront of a national movement aimed at improving student learning and success by building more clearly defined, educationally coherent program pathways.
+With this initiative, CCC places itself at the forefront of a national movement aimed at improving student learning and success by building more clearly defined, educationally coherent program pathways.

 CCRC's two-year applied research project had three strands, each designed to answer questions facing CCC and other colleges and universities that are implementing the guided pathways approach:

 - Charting and analyzing student progression into and through program pathways.
 This work aimed to help guide and accelerate ongoing efforts by colleges to build strong program pathways for students.